+4.1.1.
 Allegations against a teacher who is no longer teaching should be referred to the Police.
 Historical (non-recent) allegations of abuse should be referred to the Police and also the LADO.
-Non-recent allegations made by a child will be reported to the LADO in line with the local authority's procedures for dealing with non-recent allegations.
+Non-recent allegations made by a child will be reported to the LADO in line with Tower Hamlets procedures for dealing with non-recent allegations.
 The LADO will coordinate with children social care and the Police.

-If an allegation is made against anyone working with children in the School, before contacting the LADO, the School will conduct a basic enquiry in line with local procedures to establish the facts in order to determine whether there appears to be any foundation to the allegation.
-The School should not undertake their own investigation of allegations without prior consultation with the LADO or, in the most serious cases, the Police, so as not to jeopardise statutory investigations.
-In borderline cases, the School may discuss informally with the LADO on a no-names basis.
+4.1.2.
+If an allegation is made against anyone working with children in the School, before contacting the LADO, the School will conduct a basic enquiry in line with the local procedures to establish the facts in order to determine whether there appears to be any foundation to the allegation.
+The School should not undertake their own investigation of the allegations without prior consultation with the Local Authority 'designated officer' (LADO) or, in the most serious cases, the Police, so as not to jeopardise statutory investigations.
+In borderline cases, the School may discuss informally with the 'designated officer' on a no-names basis.